josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 August 2026 supplied a useful counter-example to the idea that police leadership is simply too fragmented to act collectively.

-All **43 chief constables in England and Wales** joined a public intervention concerning the proposed early release arrangements affecting the men convicted of the manslaughter of PC Andrew Harper.
+All **43 chief constables in England and Wales** joined a public intervention concerning proposed early-release arrangements, including the possible effect upon the men convicted of the manslaughter of PC Andrew Harper.[^4]

 Whatever one's view of that intervention, its structural significance is straightforward: